-After: My GSP tablet was propped on the dashboard, and the sky was gloriously starry from up there within its glittering swirls.
+After: My GSP tablet lay propped on the dashboard, and the sky was gloriously starry up here within its glittering swirls.
 So different from where I’d imagined Jason and I would be when I was a little girl.
 I thought we’d be exploring the oceans, finding Atlantis.
 But uncharted planets had called our names.

 Not only is the final version smoother and more concise, it’s almost half the length of the original.
 By slicing out the unnecessary, I strengthened my story.
 After writing (and tightening) flash fiction, you might be surprised how much better you’ll be at editing a novel!

 Since flash fiction is fast and easy, you have no excuse not to use it to exercise your writing and editing skills.
 If you need prompts to grease your creative wheels, throw a character into an unusual setting or situation, such as a fashion designer in space, an ex-spy at a carnival, or a banker raiding tombs in Egypt.